jhoermann/flagsmith-vue/README.md

 **Accessing Flags and Traits in Components**

 Regardless of the initialization method chosen, you can access flags and traits in any child component within the scope of the initialized Flagsmith instance.

-When Flagsmith is initialized as a plugin (the recommended method), the composable functions (`useFlags`, `useTraits`, `useFlagsmithLoading`, and `useFlagsmithInstance`) will automatically use the globally installed Flagsmith instance.
-If using the `useFlagsmith` composable for initialization, these functions will use the instance provided by that specific `useFlagsmith` call (you might need to pass the `flagsmithHelper` explicitly if using multiple instances, see API reference).

 For flags, use `useFlags` to get the desired flags.
 Access `yourFlag.value?.enabled` for enabled status and `yourFlag.value?.value` for the flag's value.
 Similarly, `useTraits` can be used for accessing user traits.